jspahrsummers/documentalist/README.md

 no knowledge of the source language, and the `Writer` has no knowledge of the documentation syntax or source language.

+### Building Concrete Implementations

+To make a new implementation for a stage, simply create an instance of the respective typeclass.

+If the implementation is meant to be part of Documentalist proper, make sure to follow the existing module structure, and add the new module(s) to [the package description](documentalist.cabal).

 ## Getting Started

 ```